 Walking on the Salaulim Dam

-When you walk on the dam, on one side is catchment area of the dam, full with water and a part of forest submerged in it.
+When you walk on the dam, on one side is the catchment area of the dam, full of water and a part of forest submerged in it.
 You see the half-sunk trees reflecting in the water as the hills at the back look from a distance.
 Clouds play with the light.
 At certain times the grey clouds can give the silver glint to the water making it shine as sunlight sneaks it from behind the clouds.
 Birds like cormorants and pied kingfishers look for their food and enjoy taking a dive in the water.

 On the other side are manicured botanical gardens with sprawling lawns.
 A rock garden built around some boulders looks beautiful from the top.
 So does the river flow after receiving water from the dam and taking it to the main river Zuari before that merges with the Arabian Sea?
 There is another canal that gets water from this dam and can be both seen and heard.